svewap/nnrestapi/Documentation/Access/Index.rst

 **The good news:**
-With the TYPO3 Rest Api you can also define `accessGroups` in your site-configuration or TypoScript Setup and then refer to their identifier in your `@Api\Access()`-annotation instead of repeatingly using usernames or uids above the individual methods.
+With the TYPO3 Rest Api you can also define `accessGroups` in your site-configuration or TypoScript Setup and then refer to their identifier in your `@Api\Access()`-annotation instead of repeating using usernames or uids above the individual methods.

 Let's start by adding this to your site-configuration `YAML` or TypoScript Setup